-The number of job openings for qualified and trained healthcare workers is many, due to the demand and growing need for health care services.
+The number of job openings for qualified and trained healthcare workers is many due to the demand and growing need for healthcare services.
 Due to medical advancements and longer life expectancies, the need for trained medical assistants will continue to grow.
-The opportunities in this field are expected to grow at a significant rate of 23% according to the U.S. Bureau of Labor Statistics, which is much higher than the growth rates of other jobs.

 Roles and Responsibilities

 Medical assistants are assigned many different roles and responsibilities.
 These jobs must be carried out efficiently and with great care so that healthcare institutions keep running smoothly.
 The duties they perform can be divided into two main types, which are discussed below.

 Administrative duties include all those roles, which must be carried out regarding the administration of the institution, which includes proper service delivery.
 Following are the duties they must perform diligently and promptly.

 - While on the desk, they must answer telephones

 - Greet patients, when they enter, and assign them to the waiting area

 - File the patient’s medical records and update them regularly until the patient is discharged, and every time he or she revisits.

 - Fills the insurance forms and handles all correspondence between the patients and physicians.
 This includes scheduling appointments, admitting the patient on time, and preparing them for examination.